-Payment of Charges/Tuition and Fees
+Payment of Charges

 Prior to the beginning of each semester, invoices listing all current semester charges and approved financial aid are available online to all registered students.
-All payments can be mailed directly to Wilkes University - Student / P.O.
-Box 824696 / Philadelphia, PA 19182-4696.
-Electronic check, Discover, Master Card, Visa and American Express payments can be made on the Wilkes University web site.
-A 2.85% convenience fee will be added to all credit card payments.
-Beginning May 1, 2018 a 2.85% convenience fee will be added to all credit card payments.
-This fee will appear as a Vendor Service Fee Charge on your statement.
+All payments can be mailed directly to:

+Wilkes University - Student /

+P.O.
+Box 824696

+Philadelphia, PA 19182-4696.

+Electronic check, Discover, Master Card, Visa and American Express payments can be made on the Wilkes University student portal.
+A 2.85% convenience fee will be added to all card payments.
+This fee will appear as a Vendor Service Fee Charge on your statement..

 Credit Card payments are not accepted by phone.
 Any questions concerning charges and payments should be directed to (570) 408-4960 or you can email billing@wilkes.edu.
-Payments can be made by check or cash in person at the Bursar's Office located at 32 W South Street in Wilkes-Barre.
+Payments can be made by check or cash in person at the Bursar's Office located in Miller Hall at 32 W South Street in Wilkes-Barre.
 Students who fail to pay all indebtedness to the University shall not be permitted to receive any degree, certificate, or transcript of grades.